 Option 1 Do Nothing This option would result in a worse situation than that which exists today.
-From December 2016, for the reasons stated above, Ashford would cease to be a viable international station in the long term, with only a minimal service remaining.
+From February 2018, for the reasons stated above, Ashford would cease to be a viable international station in the long term, with only a minimal service remaining.
 This would inevitably lead to Ashford becoming uneconomic as an international station, with the subsequent removal of its remaining international services and all the economic disbenefits for Ashford and the wider East Kent region which would follow.
 Option 2 Do Something - ETCS Level 1 ETCS Level 1 - part of the European Rail Traffic Management System (ERTMS) - would have the benefits of compatibility with all new European rolling-stock, and also the potential of EU funding without the need for any derogation from EU law.
-The disbenefit for Network Rail would be that this is an untried system in Great Britain, and that there is concern about the technical issues which may arise from overlaying this system on the existing AWS / TPWS system.
-At the Feasibility stage, this project was identified as technically more difficult as well as more costly than a KVB solution.
+The disbenefit for Network Rail would be that this is currently an untried system in Great Britain, and that there is concern about the technical issues which may arise from overlaying this system on the existing AWS / TPWS system.
+At the Feasibility stage, this solution was identified as technically more difficult with a higher level of risk, as well as more costly to deliver than a KVB solution.
 Option 3 Do Something - KVB KVB is a tried and tested system used on HS1 on the approaches to St Pancras International, and also in France on LGV Nord on the approaches to Lille Europe and Paris Gare du Nord.
 The existing Eurostar trains are equipped with this system, and Network Rail knows that it would work compatibly with the existing AWS / TPWS system.
-However KVB would not be eligible for EU funding as it is not a standard EU system.
-KVB is as of June 2015 a recognized Class B system and DfT have confirmed to Network Rail that KVB is a useable solution for this project.
-Option 4 Do Maximum This very disruptive option, to re-build the international platforms alongside HS1, to the immediate north of Ashford Station, would have been prohibitively expensive.
-This option was not pursued.
+However KVB is not eligible for EU funding as it is not a standard EU system.
+KVB has been re-designated, as of June 2015, as a recognised Class B system without a requirement for derogation from EU law, and the DfT has confirmed to Network Rail that KVB is therefore a viable solution for this project.
+It also has the benefit of operator and driver familiarity, which reduces operational and training risks.
+Option 4 Do Maximum This very disruptive option, to re-build the international platforms alongside HS1, to the immediate north of Ashford Station, would have been prohibitively expensive and would not have been funded.
+For these reasons this option was not pursued.